-The Supervisory Board has defined a remuneration policy for the remuneration of members of the Management Board in 2005 and thereafter which has been adopted at the 2005 Annual General Meeting of Shareholders.
+The Supervisory Board has defined a remuneration policy for the remuneration of members of the Management Board in 2005 and thereafter which has been adopted at the 2005 Annual General Meeting of Share-holders.
 The Remuneration Policy can be found on the corporate website of the Company.
 Certain elements of the Remuneration Policy have to be interpreted with a view to the current shutdown process.
 The cornerstones of this interpretation have been summarized in the Annex Remuneration Policy, which is also available on the corporate website of the Company.
 Mr. Wilsdorf's remuneration includes a variable component.
 The payment of this component is linked to the success of the CEO to shape the shutdown process for the benefit of the shareholders.
 This success is defined by (1) optimizing the utilization of the assets of the Company (2) disposing of the Company's assets or, as the case may be, collecting the Company's accounts receivable and settling its liabilities in a manner that, taking into account the Company's current status, is most beneficial to the Company; and (3) cost and time efficiency during the process.
-In this context the Supervisory Board decided at its meeting in November 2014 that a written bonus agreement with objective success criteria should be reached with Mr Wilsdorf.
-In the further course of this extended financial year, such an agreement has been worked out.
+In this context after the Supervisory Board had decided at its meeting in November 2014 that a written bonus agreement with objective success criteria should be reached with Mr Wilsdorf, such an agreement has been concluded and approved in the Supervisory Board's meeting of December 3, 2015.
 Mr. Wilsdorf's employment contract with Jubii Europe GmbH under German law contains a notice period of three months for the company.